One donor can save 8 lives and enhance the lives of 75 more.

 What organs can I donate while I’m alive?

 - A part of the intestine

-Get answers to your questions about donating while you’re alive.
+Get answers to your questions about living organ donation.

-You can donate your cornea when you sign up as an organ, eye, and tissue donor.
+You can donate your corneas when you sign up as an organ, eye, and tissue donor.
 This lets you leave behind the gift of sight.